 Board of Directors

-LSDA’s current Board of Directors are David Game, Chairman of the David Game College Group, Drama Centre London trained Jake Taylor (current Principal), Casting Director Urvashi Chand and BAFTA award winning actor and director Noel Clarke who is recognised for discovering and nurturing new talent.
+LSDA’s current Board of Directors are David Game, Chairman of the David Game College Group, Drama Centre London trained Jake Taylor (current Principal) and Casting Director Urvashi Chand.

 Read David's Biography

 David is chairman of the David Game College Group, one of the largest groups of colleges in the UK, providing a wide variety of courses ranging from business to the arts.
 David Game’s aim has been to establish the most diverse range of colleges and courses that provide the highest quality leadership and teaching.
 He is an avid art collector – David Game College doubles up as a gallery exhibiting his varied collection of contemporary paintings.

 Jake founded the London School of Dramatic Art with Urvashi Chand in 2005.
 Originally from Abergavenny in Wales, he moved to London to train as an actor and dancer.
 His acting training began at the CTTC and culminated in a degree at the Drama Centre, London.
 Since graduating he has performed in numerous theatre productions in London and across the UK.